A Unified Algorithmic Framework for Dynamic Compressive Sensing: Extension

+This raises the immediate question: what values for $T$ and $W_t$ will improve signal reconstruction performance?
+For example, $T$ and $W_t$ can be set based on the first subcarrier source $x_t^{(1)}$, i.e., that

-The complete optimization procedure for the Partial-LSM DCS ({$\text{PLAY}^{+}$-CS}) is outlined in Algorithm \ref{alg:alg-2GHS-LSM}.
-In the following section, we will present a comparative analysis of simulation results for {$\text{PLAY}^{+}$-CS} and other DCS algorithms using realistic channel datasets.
+We will illustrate through experiments that the reconstruction performance of PLAY-CS-MMV is not significantly affected by the choice of the source location $p$.
+The PLAY-CS-MMV algorithm with $T$ and $W_t$ set by \eqref{eq_T_mmv} and \eqref{eq_w_mmv} is referred to as $\text{PLAY}^{+}$-CS-MMV.
+In the following sections, we will present a comparative analysis of simulation results for our proposed algorithms and other DCS algorithms in practical applications.